sawyerwatts/Checklists/featureHygiene.md

     - [ ] How's the modularity?
 Is there semantic decoupling or only syntactic?
     - [ ] How's the conceptual cohesion?
     - [ ] How's the debuggability?
-- [ ] See the relevant subpage in [./app/](./app/) as appropriate
-- [ ] Implement resilience, cancellation, and the necessary amount of durability for the feature
 - [ ] Review outbound network connections
     - [ ] Ensure connections are pooled appropriately (to ensure quicker requests and to avoid port exhaustion)